Advantages of Musion Eyeliner Hologram Screen

 1 - Wind

-Dimensional Studios has undertaken numerous outdoor jobs already but there is always the chance that wind will blow onto the foil and affect the projected image.
-(If the wind is anything more than light, the foil may bow like a sail causing the projected image may appear to ‘bounce’ up and down on stage).
+Dimensional Studios has undertaken numerous outdoor jobs already but there is always the chance that wind will blow onto the screen and affect the projected image.
+(If the wind is anything more than light, the net may bow like a sail causing the projected image may appear to ‘bounce’ up and down on stage).
 The only way to alleviate this problem is to build a wind-break around the installation.
 This has been done in two venues that were actually on the coast (one on the Arabian Sea and one on the Mediterranean).
 Both events were not affected by the wind.

 2 - Strong daylight